Cost to Build a Garden Wall

 What's Involved in Building a Garden Brick Wall?

 Choosing to go the DIY route will save you in labour fees, although you may need to pay for any equipment.
-Not only that, but it can become a timely process to do by yourself (whereas a professional bricklayer can lay around 300 to 500 bricks per day).
+Not only that, but it can become a time-consuming process to do by yourself (whereas a professional bricklayer can lay around 300 to 500 bricks per day).

-As such, it's a good idea to find several local bricklayers in order to compare prices.
+It's a good idea to find several local bricklayers in order to compare prices.
 With MyJobQuote we can help provide quotes from bricklayers near you without any obligation to go ahead with the work.

 Here's a breakdown of the complete process: